Advertisement

 Reviews

-• Patricia, Cincinnati, OH: Such a cozy bake! 🍌 The loaf came out super moist with a lovely golden top, and the cinnamon added just the right warmth.
-I tossed in a handful of walnuts and it was gone fast! 😋 — 5 ★
+• Patricia, Cincinnati, OH: Nice!
+The loaf came out super moist with a lovely golden top, and the cinnamon added just the right warmth.
+I tossed in a handful of walnuts and it was gone fast! — 5 ★

-Eunice: Happy it baked up moist with that golden top, Patricia!
-If you want to repeat the cinnamon warmth, try whisking ½ to 1 tsp cinnamon into the dry ingredients, and the walnuts are a perfect add-in. 😊
+Eunice: Happy to hear it, Patricia!
+If you want to repeat the cinnamon warmth, try whisking ½ to 1 tsp cinnamon into the dry ingredients, and the walnuts are a perfect add-in.

 Made this recipe?
 How did it go?